NPU-RCIR/Neural-Predictor/README.md

 * Processing BEM data

   The dataset for training and testing in this work is adopted from BEM dataset.
-For sake of convenience, we provided BEM daset in the `data` folder.
+For sake of convenience, we provided BEM dataset in the `data` folder.
 Navigate to the `data/BEM` folder, run `python process_data.py` , then some figures and files will appear in the `data/BEM` folder

 * Training LLS

-  Run `bash scripts/train.sh` and this would take a couple minutes (The training time on i9-12900H CPU was around 8 min, and training time on a RTX 3060 laptop GPU was around 5 min).
+  Run `bash scripts/train.sh` and this will take a couple minutes (The training time on i9-12900H CPU was around 8 min, and training time on a RTX 3060 laptop GPU was around 5 min).
 After training, the trained LLS will be located in the `dump/evaluation` folder.

 * Evaluation Neural Predictor